MicrosoftDocs/cpp-docs.tr-tr/docs/mfc/reference/ctooltipctrl-class.md

 ### <a name="remarks"></a>Açıklamalar

-Bu yöntem, Windows SDK'da açıklanan [TTM_POPUP](/windows/win32/Controls/ttm-popup) iletisini gönderir.
+Bu yöntem, Windows SDK açıklanan [TTM_POPUP](/windows/win32/Controls/ttm-popup) iletisini gönderir.

 ### <a name="example"></a>Örnek